Bloomberg Terminal Pricing 2026

 - Free tier: No free tier available

 Bloomberg Terminal offers 4 pricing tiers: Single Terminal, Multi-Terminal (2+ users), Enterprise, Bloomberg for Education.
-Standard paid plans include Single Terminal at $2665/user/year, Multi-Terminal (2+ users) at $2360/user/year.
+Paid plans include Single Terminal at $2665/user/year, Multi-Terminal (2+ users) at $2360/user/year.
 The Multi-Terminal (2+ users) plan is small teams and boutique hedge funds.

 Compared to other financial data & terminals software, Bloomberg Terminal is positioned at the premium price point.